passwordless-id/www/faq/index.md

 On the opposite, Apple always syncs the credentials on all your devices, like password managers.

-What if I loose my device?
+What if I lose my device?
 --------------------------

 Passwordless.ID enables you to register multiple devices from multiple operating systems.